Free 60-Minute Risk List Session

 Track repeat purchase rates and satisfaction trends.

-"It costs five times more to win a new customer than to keep an existing one."
+"It costs 5× more to win new customers than to keep them."

 — Forbes